 - A curriculum vitae or resume

-- A brief statement of research interests (1-2 pages in length) that includes:
+- A brief statement of intent (1-2 pages in length) that includes:

-- Specific areas of interest that could lead to a thesis or project topic.
+- Specific areas of interest that could lead to a project topic.

-- A description of why the applicant wants to pursue research in the interdisciplinary context of the School of Environment and Sustainability.
+- A description of why the applicant wants to pursue professionally-oriented graduate study in the interdisciplinary context of the School of Environment and Sustainability.

-- A description of any employment or study experiences that relate to the research interests described.
+- A description of any employment or study experiences that relate to the professional interests described.

 School of Environment and Sustainability

 Room 323 Kirk Hall